HomeAsia ToursJapan ToursJapan Guide

 Isukushima Shrine on the island of Miyajima in Hiroshima, Japan

-Hiroshima is much more than the target of the world’s first atomic bomb attack as it captures a broader message of peace amidst the leafy lanes, wide boulevards, and relaxed ambiance.
 The thriving cosmopolitan community is an exciting mixture of museums and galleries, grand gardens, and sobering ruins.
-While forever connected to its tragic history, Hiroshima showcases resilience, beauty, charm, and serenity with plenty of highlights that embody the city’s enduring spirit.
+While forever connected to its tragic history, Hiroshima showcases resilience, beauty, charm, and serenity, with plenty of highlights that embody the city’s enduring spirit.

-Highlights: Hiroshima Peace Memorial Park | Itsukushima Island Shrine | Hiroshima Castle | Shukkei-en Garden
+Highlights: Hiroshima Peace Memorial Park • Itsukushima Island Shrine • Hiroshima Castle • Shukkei-en Garden

-Recommended Length of Stay: 1-2 days
+Recommended length of stay: 2 days

 4. Kanazawa